 The shock and subsequent stress of losing a job can feel worse than losing a spouse, research suggests.
-And there’s a battery of physical consequences, too.
-Getting fired can cause unhealthy weight loss (followed by similarly unhealthy weight gain) acne, high blood pressure, sleep problems, heightened anxiety, paranoia, and depression.
-While this is true for both men and women, there’s evidence that fathers are especially vulnerable to the adverse physical and psychological effects following the loss of a job.
-Simply put, unemployment can make dads literally sick.
+There’s a battery of physical consequences, too.
+Getting fired can cause unhealthy weight loss (followed by similarly unhealthy weight gain), acne, high blood pressure, sleep problems, heightened anxiety, paranoia, and depression.
+Although this is true for both men and women, there’s evidence that fathers are especially vulnerable to the adverse physical and psychological effects following the loss of a job.
+Simply put, unemployment can make dads sick.

 “This is something that I find very common in men who go through sudden job loss,” Patton adds.
 “I often advise people to seek counseling as a part of their long-term health plan.”